 When Scotland achieves Independence from England it becomes in reality a NEW STATE and will require a NEW set of rules regarding the management of government institutions and authorities - in other words a written Scottish Constitution setting out how the NEW state of Scotland will operate.
 The CSCS have crafted a "Guide to a Provisional Constitution" that is intended to be the basis for a public debate to enable the People to review and authorise a draft Constitution prior to Independence Day.

-It is the intention to publish the "Guide" online as a CONSULTATIVE document during 2018.
-It is expected that it will be taken apart word by word, examined and rebuilt by everyone with an interest in the shaping of an independent self-governing Scotland.
+It is the intention to publish the "Guide" online as a CONSULTATIVE document for all interested persons to have their say ad share their opinions.
+It is expected that it will be scrutinised word by word, examined and rebuilt by everyone with an interest in the shaping of an independent self-governing Scotland.
 It is a framework that is meant to be controversial and thought provoking.

 As an introduction to the proposed Constitution - view the 10 minute video which can be seen by following the link: https://1drv.ms/f/s!Ag-A5R2khF-CjQQxDxfESL9sYRLQ